-5 home improvement ideas that lower your homeowner’s insurance costs
+5 home improvement ideas to lower your insurance costs

 How to invest in your home's safety

 As a homeowner, the idea of remodeling your home to create your little slice of paradise can be exciting.
-But before you dive headlong into picking out appliances for your kitchen redo or new tile for a bathroom remodel, you might want to consider an upgrade that is more structural in nature.
-That’s because the improvements you make could lower your homeowner’s insurance costs.
+But did you know it could also lower your insurance premium?

-Added bonus: New, energy-efficient windows not only make your home more friendly to the planet, but they green up your wallet, too.
-That’s because they can also save you an average of 15% on your energy bill.
+Added bonus: New, energy-efficient windows can also save you an average of 12% on your energy bill.

-The price to re-pipe a house can cost 40 cents to $2.20 per-linear-foot, but water damage is second only to hail and wind destruction when it comes to claiming frequency.
-With the average water damage claim running more than $10,000, it can pay to proactively replace your pipes before they're leaky and decaying (or worse, causing a flood in your basement).
-Not only will you avoid the expense of repairing your water-logged residence, but you could receive a better rate on your insurance premiums, too.
+The price to re-pipe can range from $1,500 to $15,000, but with the average water damage claim running more than $12,000, it can pay to proactively replace your pipes before they're leaky and decaying (or worse, causing a flood in your basement).
+Saving you the expense of repairing your water-logged residence and possibly a better insurance premium rate too.